allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 So now we start WireMock before every test session, but... our application is not using it.
 We have to configure the project and make a small change in application code so that it connects to localhost when needed.

-Let's start with project configuration.
+Let’s start with project configuration.

 We want our Test action to use localhost and we also want to use localhost for manual testing when needed.
 The easiest solution that would fullfil both requirements is to create a new build configuration that will set a special